lingui/js-lingui/website/docs/ref/vite-plugin.md

 # Vite Plugin

-`@lingui/vite-plugin` is a Vite plugin, which compiles `.po` catalogs on the fly and provides additional required configuration for Vite.
+`@lingui/vite-plugin` is a Vite plugin, which compiles Lingui catalogs on the fly and provides additional required configuration for Vite.

 :::note
 Refer to [Setup with Vite](/docs/tutorials/setup-vite.md) for a full installation guide.